fouad1233/fouad1233/README.md

 - 👋 Hi, I’m @fouad1233
-- 👀 I’m interested in programming,and electronic engineering
+- 👀 I’m interested in programming,and electronics
 - 🌱 I’m an Electronic engineering Student at Gebze Tecknical University
 - 💞️ I’m looking to collaborate on programming for image process, embedded systems and games.
 - 📫 How to reach me ?
 Just send me a gmail to fouadiadhami@gmail.com